 Freeman Dyson—one of the longest-lived and most influential physicists and mathematicians of all time—argues that it is impossible to find a whole (or exact) number that is a power of two where someone can reverse its digits to create a whole number that becomes a power of five.

 In other words , right?
 Get out the calculator, those who don’t believe it.
 Reversing the digits to make does not result in an exact number that is a power of five.
 In this particular case, plus a lot more decimals.
-No matter how many decimal places anyone rounds-off to, the number raised to the power of five won’t return exactly.
+It’s not a whole (or exact) number.
+Not only that, no matter how many decimal places anyone rounds-off to, the number raised to the power of five won’t return exactly.
 A calculator will confirm it.

 Dyson asserts that no number which is a power of two can ever be manipulated in this way to yield an exact number that is a power of five, no matter how large or unlikely the number might be.
 Freeman Dyson and all other super-intelligent beings—perhaps aliens living in faraway galaxies—will never be able to prove this conjecture, even though they all know for certain inside their own logical brains that this particular statement must be true.

 All logically consistent methods of reasoning which can be modeled by simple (or not so simple) mathematics have these Achilles heels.
 Gödel proved this truth beyond all doubt; he proved it using a method he invented, which allowed him to circumvent the dilemmas posed by the unprovable truths of the system of thinking he contrived to demonstrate his discoveries.